jarmo/candalf/README.md

 Candalf supports casting spells from multiple spell books.
 For example there might a be a base spell book, which is the same for every system and then a specific spell book for a specific system.
-They can be built on top of each other and then can be applied one by one or by specifying them one the same command line where they will be applied from left to right:
+They can be built on top of each other and then can be applied one by one or by specifying them on the same command line where they will be applied from left to right:
 ```
 candalf example.org spell-book-one/base.sh spell-book-two/specific.sh